-On scene, Strahan has covered major stories in New York, including the Deutsche Bank Fire, the Midtown steam pipe explosion and other breaking news throughout the tri-state area.
+Emmy award-winning reporter Tracie Strahan reports for NBC 4 New York’s dayside newscasts at 5pm & 6pm.
+On scene, Strahan has covered major stories in New York including Hurricanes Irene and Sandy, the Newtown, CT School Shooting, the Boston Marathon Bombing, Deutsche Bank Fire, the midtown steam pipe explosion, and other breaking news throughout the tri-state area.

-Strahan is a member of Delta Sigma Theta Sorority, the nation’s largest African American Sorority, and is also a member of the National Association of Black Journalists.
+Strahan graduated from S.I.
+Newhouse School of Public Communications at Syracuse University with a degree in Broadcast Journalism.
+She is a member of Delta Sigma Theta Sorority, the nation’s largest African American Sorority, and is a member of the National Association of Black Journalists.

 She lives with her husband and son in New Jersey.

 You can follow Strahan on Facebook at facebook.com/pages/Tracie-Strahan and Twitter at @tstrahan4NY.